retroFlecters/retroflect-client-web/README.md

 [] I want to sign in with a registered email and password,
 so I can become an authenticated user.

+Case: Visitor successfully signs in
+[] I want be redirected to /index route,
+so I can view my secure user specific data.

 ### As an authenticated user

 [] I want to click a sign out link,